Home > News Area > News Archive

 The Grand Priory was revived in 1993, the first Grand Prior was Fra’ Matthew Festing, who is now Grand Master of the Order.
 The Grand Priory comprises 7 knights of Justice and 20 knights in Obedience.

 Following the death of Fra’ Fredrik Crichton-Stuart earlier this year, Ian Scott of Ardross was elected 57th Grand Prior.
-He comes of a distinguished Scottish family, the Dishingtons of Ardross, who were powerful feudal barons who sat in the Parliament of Scotland.

 The Orders of St John in Britain